Shaanxi Y-9JZ

 The Shaanxi Y-9JZ is an electronic intelligence (ELINT) surveillance aircraft built by Shaanxi Aircraft Corporation for the Chinese People's Liberation Army Navy.
-It is based on the Y-8F-600 category III airframe and driven by WJ-6C turboprop engine with 6-blade propellers.
-Main characteristic of the aircraft are a prominent nose radome and four large rectangular-shaped fairings on both sides of the forward and rear fuselage.
-An electro-optical turret (containing FLIR/TV) is also mounted underneath the fuselage for surveillance purpose.
+It is based on the Shaanxi Y-9 airframe and driven by WJ-6C turboprop engines with 6-blade propellers.
+Identifying characteristics of the aircraft are a prominent nose radome and four large rectangular-shaped fairings on both sides of the forward and rear fuselage.
+An electro-optical turret (containing FLIR/TV) is also mounted underneath the fuselage for surveillance purposes.

-The aircraft entered service in early 2012 and are routinely flying ELINT missions over the East China Sea around the disputed waters with Japan.
-Recent report indicate that Y-9JZ started to fly ELINT missions near the Taiwan Strait.
+The aircraft entered service in early 2012 and routinely operates ELINT missions over the East China Sea around disputed waters with Japan and Taiwan.